staciekoslovsky-noaa/PEP_Dashboard/README.md

 Welcome to the PEP Dashboard!

 The power in this database comes from the information being populated and updated.
-The following fields should be completed for all activities:
-* Activity Lead
-* Activity Type
-* Planned Start/End Date (as narrow of a time window as possible)
-* Actual End Date (when the work is completed)
+To support this, all the fields for each role should be completed!

 A few things to help you get started:
 * Use the links on the right to navigate to different sections of the documentation.